 2. Missing Shingles

-A lot of homeowners have installed gutter systems on their roofs.
-The primary purpose of a gutter is to carry away the excess water from the building structure.
-But for your delight, a gutter can do more than that.
+Many homeowners have gutter systems on their roofs.
+Gutter’s primary function is to take water away from building structures.
+But it can actually do a lot more than that.

 4. Cracked or Buckling Shingles

-Everything is fine with the roof shingles but certain areas of your roof are significantly darker than others.
-It is a call for action.
-The dark patches are indications of water retention and the resultant moss growth.
+It’s fine with the roof shingles, but some parts of your roof are a lot darker than others.
+Time to fix it.
+Dark patches are caused by water retention and moss growth.

 6. Sagging Roof